nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 ## Get ServiceDefinition Pattern ##
 The read interaction accesses the current contents of a resource, in this case the ServiceDefinition.
 This action is performed by the Encounter Management System (EMS) in order to get a ServiceDefinition from a selected Clinical Decision Support System (CDSS).
-The EMS will select a preferred ServiceDefinition depending on context, for example the nature of the patient's complaint.
+The EMS will select a preferred ServiceDefinition using a preferred search parameter.
 The interaction is performed by an HTTP GET command as shown below:

 <div markdown="span" class="alert alert-success" role="alert">